chien-fei-chen/chien-fei-chen.github.io/index.md

 </table>

 <br />
-I am a postdoc fellow at the [School of Engineering and Applied Sciences](http://www.seas.harvard.edu/), [Harvard University](http://www.harvard.edu).
-Before joining Harvard, I received my Ph.D. and M.S. from [Center for Ultra-Wide-Area Resilient Electric Energy Transmission Networks](http://curent.utk.edu), [The University of Tennessee Knoxville](http://www.utk.edu), and my B.S from [Chien-Shiung Wu College](https://en.wikipedia.org/wiki/Chien-Shiung Wu College), [Southeast University](http://www.seu.edu.cn/english/main.htm) in China.
+Dr. Chien-fei Chen serves as the Director of Education and Diversity Programs and Research Professor for CURENT.
+She is also an adjunct faculty member in the department of sociology.
+Dr. Chen received her Ph.D. in Sociology from Washington State University.

+Her research in social psychology focuses on how the content and structure of social relations are mediated through social norms, networks, interpersonal communication and related psychological factors at both individual and group levels.
+Dr. Chen’s work is especially concerned with the mechanism, transmission and enforcement of social norms; and emphasizes the roles that social networks, norms and psychological factors have in the influencing of individual decision-making.
+Her research facilitates the investigation of the social and structural processes that motivate behavioral and psychological changes in relation to issues of energy and technology.

-My research focuses are Social Psychology, Environmental Sociology, Quantitative Research Methods, Interdisciplinary Research on Energy Behaviors, and Engineering Education.
+More specifically, her research focuses are Social Psychology, Environmental Sociology, Quantitative Research Methods, Interdisciplinary Research on Energy
+ Behaviors, and Engineering Education.

 <br />
 <br />